trabigator/markusword.de/src/content/posts/2026/04/2026-04-09-training-day-part-13-linux.md

 ### Sorry..

 I won't pretend the teaser isn't catchy clickbait.
 Nowadays it has to be catchy for people to read further.
 So here I will tell you how I am planning a training for my team in using AI and Linux Environments to improve their workflows and make them aware of the possibilities of current LLMs.
-I will share my approach to teach skilled investigators and technology enthusiasts in Claude Code / OpenCode, Agent harnesses and what my experience with AI and using Linux as my daily-driver taught me in real investigations and time critical situations.
+I will share my approach to teach skilled investigators and technology enthusiasts in Claude Code, OpenCode & Pi, Agent harnesses and what my experience with AI and using Linux as my daily-driver taught me in real investigations and time critical situations.
 And of course I know that becoming experts in AI and Linux is not going to be done in one day - but somewhere we have to start.

 ### Disclaimer